 - Have already had the trial drug or another antibody called ch14.18/SP2/0

 steroidsor other drugs that can affect your immune system

 - Have any other medical condition that the trial doctors think could affect you taking part

 This is a phase 1/2 trial.
 The researchers hope that about 300 people will join the trial in total.

 In the first part of the trial, the researchers were looking for the best way to give the monoclonal antibody ch14.18/CHO.
 Everybody had ch14.18/CHO, a drug called aldesleukin and a drug called isotretinoin.

 Aldesleukin may help the antibody to work better against neuroblastoma.
 Isotretinoin makes any neuroblastoma cells left in the body less active.

-They are now recruiting people to the 2nd part of the trial in which they are looking at how much this treatment helps.
+The 2nd part of the trial is looking at how much this treatment helps.